 Chelsea Dolan is an art educator and artist living in Indianapolis, Indiana.
 Born and raised in Illinois, she earned her BA in 2013 and MA in 2018 both in art education from Eastern Illinois University.
-Working for the last four years in Title 1 elementary schools, Chelsea encourages her students’ creativity by making real world connections, using technology, and combining traditional art making mediums with the new.
+Working for the last nine years in Title 1 elementary schools, Chelsea encourages her students’ creativity by making real world connections, using technology, and combining traditional art making mediums with the new.
 She strives to provide her students with the skills necessary to be lifelong art advocates and teaches them how to share their own ideas and experiences through various media.
 Using sketchbooks as one form of a blank canvas, her students learn to experiment, practice, make mistakes, plan, and reflect.

 Chelsea concentrated in ceramics during her time as an undergraduate and continues her practice using the wheel and hand building techniques.
 She explores how contrasting surfaces influence the way glazes react on functional pieces like bowls, plates, planters and cups.
 Experimenting with crackle, matte, fluid, or metallic glazes adds an unexpected element that interests buyers.
 She also works in watercolors, mixed media, polymer clay, and fibers to create vibrant pieces for the home or to wear.
 Inspired by color theory and interior design, she creates collections that can be mixed and matched with contemporary or traditional designs.
 Her goal is to sell her art in shops where they can be viewed in different surroundings.